AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 Utility CSS is inherently broken and bloated.
 Why?
 Because every new class name that you introduce could have potentially hundreds of property-value combinations, and that translates to more compiled CSS—which, of course, means a larger network request, and potentially slower performance.

 Look no further than pseudo-class selectors like `:hover`, `:focus`, `:active`, and `:focus-within` to see why this is such a big deal.
-In fact, it's a problem that Tailwind is *very well aware of*.
-[Just read its documentation](https://v1.tailwindcss.com/docs/pseudo-class-variants):
+In fact, it's a problem that Tailwind is aware of:

+{% quote "Pseudo-Class Variants, Tailwind", "https://v1.tailwindcss.com/docs/pseudo-class-variants" %}
-> Not all pseudo-class variants are enabled for all utilities by default due to file-size considerations, but we've tried our best to enable the most commonly used combinations out of the box.
+  Not all pseudo-class variants are enabled for all utilities by default due to file-size considerations, but we've tried our best to enable the most commonly used combinations out of the box.
+{% endquote %}

 Translation: Tailwind is a costly abstraction, and its creators have tried their very best to hide this fact from you.